software-tools-books/js4ds/_lessons/server.md

   3. Combine that with the path to the root directory
   4. Read that file
   5. Return that data
-- Exercise: make this 404 for missing files

 ## Content Types